Spinal Manipulation: What You Need To Know

-- National Institute of Arthritis and Musculoskeletal and Skin Disorders.
-Handout on Health: Back Pain.
-National Institute of Arthritis and Musculoskeletal and Skin Disorders Web site.
-Accessed at www.niams.nih.gov/health_info/back_pain/default.asp on April 11, 2012.
+- National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+Back Pain.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
+Accessed at http://www.niams.nih.gov/health_info/back_pain/default.asp on September 12, 2018.

 - Oliphant D. Safety of spinal manipulation in the treatment of lumbar disk herniations: a systematic review and risk assessment.
 Journal of Manipulative and Physiological Therapeutics.
 2004;27(3):197-210.

 - Paanalahti K, Holm LW, Nordin M, et al. Adverse events after manual therapy among patients seeking care for neck and/or back pain: a randomized controlled trial.
 BMC Musculoskeletal Disorders.
 2014;15:77.